C2SM/git-course/advanced/slides/slides.md

 <div class="note">

-**Where you work:** `advanced_git/conference_planning` Stuck? `reset_advanced_repo` gives you a clean start at any time.
+**Where you work:** `advanced_git/conference_planning` If you run into trouble, `reset_advanced_repo` gives you a clean start at any time.

 </div>

 <!--
 - Point out `reset_advanced_repo` clearly - works for every remaining exercise, not just this one
-  - Removes the fear of experimenting
+  - Removes hesitation about experimenting
 - About 15 minutes
 - Last exercise before the coffee break - fine if the room finishes early, fine to carry on into the break if still working -->